The Chinthurst Village Fayre Plants

 How to plant: Dig a hole and put the plant in gently.
 Fill in the soil and press it down.

-A small compact and tough little plant that produces an abundance of small, very hot fruits that turn from a cream colour to red in maturity.
+A small compact and tough little plant that produces an abundance of small, medium hot fruits in red, orange and purple

 Where to plant: In a pot on a sunny windowsill or in a greenhouse.